bioboot/bimm143_W20/class-material/04_rintro.md

 objectName <- value
 ```

-and in my head I hear, e.g., "x gets 12".
+and in my head I hear: objectName gets value, e.g.,  "x gets 12".

 You will make lots of assignments and the operator `<-` is a pain to type.
 Don't be lazy and use `=`, although it would work, because it will just sow confusion later.
-Instead, utilize RStudio's keyboard shortcut: Alt + - (the minus sign).
+Instead, utilize RStudio's keyboard shortcut: On a PC `Alt + -` (that is push the Alt button with the minus sign button); On a Mac it is Option + - (that is push the Option button with the minus sign button).

 Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
 Code is miserable to read on a good day.
 Give your eyes a break and use spaces.

 RStudio offers many handy [keyboard shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts).
 Also, Alt+Shift+K brings up a keyboard shortcut reference card.
+Check them out!

 #### A note about object names